MSHCT-DellMed/Olive/README.md

 When sorting and de-duplicating the data, one can specify whether to take the most recent, or the first entry.

+A pandas dataframe can be accessed using the `dw.df` attribute.

 ```Python
 dw.to_csv(output_path=None, filename='')
 ```